rmorain/bbc/notes.md

         - When a job gets interrupted, do I need to pick up where I left off?
 How do I do this?
             - I need to look at the `accelerate` docs for this I think.

+# Evaluation batch size
+- Right now it is one by default.
+Is this correct?
+I thought I made it so it can be any size.
+- This is probably happening because I decoupled the training ppo trainer.